How to Scale OpenAI Codex from Solo Developer to Team Workflow Without Breaking Everything

 claude --version

-You should see something like 1.x.x.
+You should see a version number like 2.x.x.
 If you see "command not found," your shell hasn't picked up the new PATH — close the terminal window, open a fresh one, and try again.
 That's the single most common day-one snag, and the fix is closing the terminal.
 It catches almost everyone the first time.

 A note on time-to-stuck: if the install fails twice in a row with the same error, don't death-grip it.
 Read the Verification and Troubleshooting section below, run the three diagnostic commands, and either fix the named cause or move on.
 Most installs that fail in setup are environment problems, not Claude Code problems — and they're the kind of problem someone can fix for you in 15 minutes if you'd rather pay the $15 and skip the rabbit hole.